 Build python 3.5:

-cd git clone email@example.com:python/cpython.git cd cpython git checkout 3.5 ./configure --prefix=$HOME/python35 make make install
+cd git clone firstname.lastname@example.org:python/cpython.git cd cpython git checkout 3.5 ./configure --prefix=$HOME/python35 --with-ssl # you probably want ssl so you can download packages make make install

 Create a python 3.5 virtualenv within my project.
 I initially tried this with the virtualenv package and had some minor issues that didn’t occur when using the venv module instead: